cueo/kubernetes-training/README.md

 - Node = Bare metal machine
 - Add `context.namespace` in kube config to override default namespace
 - `kubectly apply` should be used always (create / update)
+- Use `-w` flag to watch the change in the resources

 #### Pods
 - Each pod have their own ip